Brown-Puzzle-Club/brown-puzzle-club/content/archive/_index.md

 <h1 style="text-align:center;">Past Hunts</h1>

+### Puzzlethon 2025

+This is an upcoming <a href="/puzzlethon">club event</a> where we'll write and release an entire hunt, starting from scratch, in 24 hours.

+You can see the website where the hunt *will* be <a href="https://puzzlethon.brownpuzzle.club/">here</a>!

 ### Orientation Hunt 2025

 A <a href="/archive/orientation2025.pdf">small puzzle packet</a> written for New Student Orientation at Brown in September 2025.